cdk8s-team/cdk8s/rfc/1216-resolve-cloud-tokens.md

 k8sApp.synth();
 ```

-During cdk8s synthesis, the custom resolver will detect that `bucketName` is not a concrete value, but rather a `CfnOutput`.
+During cdk8s synthesis, the custom resolver will detect that `bucketName.value` is not a concrete value, but rather a `CfnOutput`.
 It will then perform AWS service calls in order to fetch the actual value from the deployed infrastructure in your account.

 This means that in order for `cdk8s synth` to succeed, it must be executed *after* the AWS CDK resources have been deployed.